Avonae/ansible-playbooks/README.md

 # Ansible Ubuntu server secure setup
 [![ansible-lint](https://github.com/Avonae/ansible-playbooks/actions/workflows/ansible-lint.yml/badge.svg?branch=main)](https://github.com/Avonae/ansible-playbooks/actions/workflows/ansible-lint.yml)

 This playbook allows you to configure Ubuntu quickly and securely.
-Assuming that [Ansible is already installed](https://docs.ansible.com/ansible/latest/installation_guide/) on your system.
+Assuming that [Ansible has been already installed](https://docs.ansible.com/ansible/latest/installation_guide/) on your system.
 The main actions performed by the playbook are:

 - Changes the SSH port to a random one within the range 20000-30000